avi-moorthy/avi-moorthy.github.io/_pages/publications.md

 **The Effect of Education on Later Life Health Revisited** (with Ted Figinski and Alicia Lloro)
 *FEDS Working Paper*, retrievable <a href="https://www.federalreserve.gov/econres/feds/revisiting-the-effect-of-education-on-later-life-health.htm">here</a>

-## Works in Progress
+## Works in Progress -- Media
 **Paywalls** (with Desmond Ang and Ben Schneer)

+**The Mouthpiece of 14 Million People: The Role of the Black Press in Migration and Mobilization**

+## Works in Progress -- Education
 **Teaching Mental Health: Evaluating India's Happiness Curriculum** (with Kevin Carney)
 *Data Collection in Progress*

-**The Mouthpiece of 14 Million People: The Role of the Black Press in Migration and Mobilization**

 **Blowin' in the Wind: The Impact of Extreme Weather on College Major Choice**